francisco-paulino/blog/_posts/2019-02-16-addtional-blog-config.md

 ```
 That is the format of the **GATC** notice I masked my **tracking_id** for privacy purposes.

-Finally once the site is configured it will be reporting the information can be seen on the Google Analytics Plarform dashboard.
+Finally once the site is configured it will be reporting the information can be seen on the Google Analytics Platform dashboard.

 I tested it and it showed only active user, that's me: